happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-tree.md

 - __P7.
 Maximum Leaf-to-Leaf Path__

     - What do we expect from left child / right child? / What do we want to report to the parent node?
         - max single path in the left / right subtree
     - What do we want to do in the current layer?
         - update global_max

+- __Follow-up. max Node-to-Node path sum__

 -----
 ## Treverse & Tree Problems